WinzarH/LikertMakeR/articles/LikertMakeR_vignette.md

 - ***alpha***: the target value for Cronbach’s Alpha

 - ***variance***: a notional variance coefficient to affect the spread of values in the correlation matrix.
-Default = ‘0.5’.
+Default = ‘0.1’.
 A value of ‘0’ produces a matrix where all off-diagonal correlations are equal.
-  Setting ‘variance = 0.6’ or more may be infeasible, so the function should gracefully adjust the `variance` parameter downwards to achieve PD status.
+  Setting ‘variance = 0.25’ or more may be infeasible, so the function should gracefully adjust the `variance` parameter downwards to achieve PD status.

-- ***precision***: a value between ‘0’ and ‘3’ to add some random variation around the target *Cronbach’s Alpha*.
-Default = ‘0’.
-A value of ‘0’ produces the desired *Alpha*, generally exact to two decimal places.
-Higher values produce increasingly random values around the desired *Alpha*.

-- ***sort_cors***: Logical.
-Deprecated.
-No longer has any effect.
+- ***alpha_noise***: Controls random variation in the target Cronbach’s alpha before the correlation matrix is constructed.

+When `alpha_noise = 0` (default), the requested alpha is reproduced deterministically (subject to numerical tolerance).

+When `alpha_noise > 0`, a small amount of random variation is added to the requested alpha prior to constructing the matrix.
+This can be useful in teaching or simulation settings where slightly different reliability values are desired across repeated runs.

+Internally, noise is added on the Fisher *z*-transformed scale to ensure the resulting alpha remains within valid bounds (0, 1).

+Typical guidance:

+- 0.00 — deterministic alpha (default)
+- 0.02 — very small variation
+- 0.05 — moderate variation
+- 0.10 — substantial variation (caution)

+Larger values increase the spread of achieved alpha across runs.

 - ***diagnostics***: Logical.
 If `TRUE`, returns a list containing the correlation matrix and a diagnostics list (target/achieved alpha,